icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 ![AWS Cloudformation_03](./images/AWS Cloudformation_03.png)
 9. Step "Review".
 Select **Create**
 ![AWS Cloudformation_04](./images/AWS Cloudformation_04.png)
 10. The setup process is over.
-Just need to check about **Events**.
+Just need to check the **Events** tab below.
 ![AWS Cloudformation_05](./images/AWS Cloudformation_05.png)
 11. After the network has been deployed successfully using the CloudFormation, you can get information for **ICON Development Network**  from the **Outputs** tab.
 ![AWS Cloudformation_06](./images/AWS Cloudformation_06.png)